11 Best Places to Take Pictures in Kansas City

 If the issue is specifically with your Story Highlights on your profile, the cover image may not be centered correctly for the circular thumbnail crop.
 Instagram crops Highlight covers to a circle, centered on the image.
 A logo or subject near an edge will appear cut off or oddly scaled.

-Fix: Use a square (1:1) image centered on your subject as the Highlight cover, or resize a 9:16 image and keep the key element in the exact center.
+Fix: Use a square (1:1) image centered on your subject as the Highlight cover, or resize a 9:16 image for the cover and keep the key element in the exact center.

 Before uploading, verify your content dimensions: